ATNoG/indoor-location-emulator-static-files/README.md

     - Geojson of asset points positions
     - Geojson of antennas positions
     - Geojson of pulsing dots positions
-    - Geojson of custom move animations (1 to 4)
+    - Geojson of custom move animations

 4. icons folder with:
     - icons/images used in simulator